-John T. Cacioppo, pioneer and founder of field of social neuroscience, 1951-2018
+John T. Cacioppo, pioneer and founder of the field of social neuroscience, 1951-2018

 Cacioppo was a member of the American Academy of Arts and Sciences, served on numerous advisory panels, including the President’s Committee on the National Medal of Science as an appointee by President Obama, and was elected as a fellow to 19 scientific societies.
 He also served as the president of several societies and was the founding faculty director of the Brain Academy and the Arete Initiative of the Office of the Vice President for Research and National Laboratories at the University of Chicago, a program that helped to promote the careers of faculty by advancing their ideas with funding agencies.

 “This is a terrible loss for all of us,” said Eric Isaacs, UChicago's executive vice president for research, innovation and national laboratories.
-“John was not only an incredible leader in science and scholarship, but also a wonderful and caring person.
-There are very few who have influenced so many while helping to create a new field of study.
-Social neuroscience will clearly be of growing importance for science and for society.
+“John was a wonderful and caring person and an incredible leader in science and scholarship.
+There are very few who have had such a significant influence by helping to create a new field of study.
+Social neuroscience continues to be of growing importance to science and society.
 John leaves a remarkable legacy.”

 Cacioppo’s innovative lines of inquiry and his substantive findings received wide recognition, including the Distinguished Scientist Award from the Society for Experimental Social Psychology (2015), the Distinguished Scholar Award from the Social and Affective Neuroscience Society (2016), and the Career Achievement Award from the Chicago Society for Neuroscience (2016).